gh-productivity-workshops/PetSpotR/docs/lab.md

 The advantages of using Codespaces over local development are many.
 You can standardize on a set of dependencies for a project, onboard a new developer in seconds rather than days, and spin up and tear down context-aware Codespaces at a moment's notice.

-🤯 _Fun Fact: GitHub itself uses Codespaces to develop GitHub!
+>[!knowledge] 🤯 Fun Fact: GitHub itself uses Codespaces to develop GitHub!
 New engineers can go from zero to ready to code in about 10 seconds.
-And that's on an 11GB codebase!_
+And that's on an 11GB codebase!

 Your first task is to launch a GitHub Codespace, customize it, and then launch PetSpotR within it.